ccc343/pigeon/README.md

     $ browserify views/index.js -t babelify -o build/bundle.js

 Local development should be done with a local Postgres database.
-Make sure you have installed Postgres, then run
+Make sure you have installed Postgres, then run the following commands in the root directory of the repo.

     $ createdb pigeon
     $ psql pigeon < ./schema.sql